9o9asma/Project2-JSD/README.md

 New York Times Articles

 # Instructions
 New York Times Articles it's project with GA, It's all about HTML pages, styling with CSS and also JavaScript and jQuery .
-In this project, I create one HTML pages index.html it's the landeing page, one file for styling style.css and one file for javascript main.js.
+In this project, I create one HTML pages ``index.html`` it's the landeing page, one file for styling ``style.css`` and one file for javascript ``main.js``.

 # Introduction to the project

 The New York Times is an American newspaper based in New York City with worldwide influence and readership.
-Founded in 1851, the paper has won 127 Pulitzer Prizes, more than any other newspaper.In this project, I used the Article Search API to look up articles by keyword like web_url, snippet, lead_paragraph,source and section_name.
+Founded in 1851, the paper has won 127 Pulitzer Prizes, more than any other newspaper.In this project, I used the Article Search API to look up articles by keyword like web_url, snippet, lead_paragraph,source, section_name, begin_date and end_date.
 You can refine your search using filters and facets.

 # Usage
 - jQuery: Is a javaScript library.
 To setup, your code with jQuery library put this code in the <body> of HTML page.